CheeGY/cheegy.github.io/_posts/2021-01-10-IntroChapterFreeman.md

 ---
 layout: post
-title: "Introductory Chapter from "Robust Nonlinear Control Design""
+title: "Introductory Chapter from \"Robust Nonlinear Control Design\""
 author: "Kong Yao"
 categories: posts
 tags: [robust control]
 image: post5.jpg
 ---
 This note provides key ideas and takeaways from the introductory chapter of the book, "Robust Nonlinear Control Design", by R. Freeman and P. Kokotovic.
-The other purpose of this note is to provide explicit references (titles, authors etc.) immediately after they are cited in this chapter, to facilitate future reference.
+The other purpose of this note is to provide explicit references (titles, authors etc.) immediately after they are cited, in order to facilitate future reference.

 ---